📊 DOMO Key Takeaways

 DOMO Stock Risks: Domo, Inc..
 Investment Risks

-- Critical liquidity crisis with current ratio of 0.49x - liabilities exceed current assets by 2x, creating going concern questions
+- Severe liquidity crisis with current ratio of 0.57x - insufficient current assets to cover short-term liabilities

 - Negative stockholders’ equity and a current ratio of 0.49x point to significant balance sheet and liquidity stress